woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/geography.rst

 If your data is geographically compact (contained within a state, county or city), use the ``geometry`` type with a Cartesian projection that is appropriate for your data.

 If you need to measure distance with a dataset that is geographically dispersed (for example, with a global extent), use the ``geography`` data type.
 The advantages of the ``geography`` type will offset some of the performance issues.
-On the other hand, casting to ``geometry`` can offset most functionality limitations.
+On the other hand, casting to ``geometry`` can offset most functional limitations.

 For more information about geometry functions in PostGIS, please see the `PostGIS Reference <../../postgis/postgis/html/reference.html>`_